ZONT3/tts-deck-generator/README.md

 **Note 2**: You can override the whole deck in order to update attributes.
 If it's not ok, you can append new cards to it using `-a` option, but you will have to delete old cards manually.

 **Note 3**: Deck sheets will become **local files** again.
-Keep it in mind, if you are updating deck multiple times and use **upload all** in-game feature.
+Keep it in mind, if you are updating the deck multiple times and use **upload all** in-game feature.
-If you are using `-u` method (Note 1), it will be easier because you will not have to upload same files multiple times, and script offers you to re-use previous URLs.
+If you are using `-u` method (Note 1), it will be easier, because you will not have to upload the same files, multiple times, and script offers you to re-use previous URLs.

 ### Discord scrapping

-You can collect images from specified Discord channel, using script `run_discord_scrapping.py`
+You can collect images from the specified Discord channel, using script `run_discord_scrapping.py`

 ```sh
 python run_discord_scrapping.py "YOUR_BOT_TOKEN" GUILD_ID CHANNEL_ID "22/07/15 00:00:00"`
 ```

-This run will collect images from guild (server) with id `GUILD_ID`, channel `CHANNEL_ID`, from messages with JPG/PNG attachements starting from Jul 15 2022.
+This script will collect images from guild (server) with id `GUILD_ID`, channel `CHANNEL_ID`, from messages with JPG/PNG attachments starting from Jul 15 2022.

 Bot token can be generated [here](https://discord.com/developers/applications).
-Also, your bot should be invited to your guild (server) and must have reading permissions in specified channel.
+Also, your bot should be invited to your guild (server) and must have read permissions in the specified channel.

 ## TODO

 - [x] Fix current bugs
   - [x] Broken deck insertion to save (when >69 pictures used)
-  - [x] Broken 'Hidden' pic position behaviour in some cases ([a8d050e](https://github.com/ZONT3/tts-deck-generator/commit/a8d050e43e874a795ef8bf3255446ea9a4525e46), NEED TESTS)
+  - [x] Broken 'Hidden' pic position behavior in some cases ([a8d050e](https://github.com/ZONT3/tts-deck-generator/commit/a8d050e43e874a795ef8bf3255446ea9a4525e46), NEED TESTS)
   - [x] Unhandled 10x1 sheet creation (game supports minimum of 2 lines) ([a8d050e](https://github.com/ZONT3/tts-deck-generator/commit/a8d050e43e874a795ef8bf3255446ea9a4525e46), NEED TESTS)
 - [x] Properties editing UI. *Implemented through Excel table import/export*
 - [x] Local paths -> Link replacement CLI. *`-u` option*

 **Cancelled features**

-*Because of good existing alternatives*
+*Due to the good alternatives in existence.*

 - [ ] ~~Imgur integration option (instead of local file paths)~~ *Use **Upload All** in-game feature, or upload manually to steam cloud from game (or to any other hosting), and use `-u` option*

 **Delayed features**

-*Not sure, if they will ever be implemented*
+*I'm not sure whether they're ever going to be implemented.*

 - [ ] UI for cropping images
-- [ ] UI for imageboard scrapping (goal is fast and in-place creation of properties and nicknames re-usage)
+- [ ] UI for imageboard scrapping (The goal is fast and in-place creation of properties and nicknames re-usage)

 # Guess Who Scripted